 More information: 100 Ways to Exercise for FREE

-Focus on the Family: Limit Extracurricular activities
+Focus on the Family: Limit Extracurricular Activities

 Families are typically overscheduled in today’s day and age.
 While extracurricular sports and activities are important, spending time as a family is more important.
 If your kids are in several extracurricular activities, you may want to consider dropping a couple.
 Instead, institute a family game night.
 Cutting back on 2 or 3 activities can help you save an extra $100 per month as well as strengthen your bond as a family.